Serving Southern California Since 1984

 Unlike in companies or established businesses, a place of worship might not have a dedicated security team.
 So forming a security “ministry” or “committee” who will take charge of any decisions regarding safety is a good solution.
 This group will be responsible for looking for a security system provider who has experience in helping houses of worship; a provider who understands the importance of creating a welcoming environment while ensuring that it is safe and secure.

-The beauty of installing an electronic access control system in a church, synagogue, temple, or mosque is relative ease of use, as well as the flexibility it offers.
+The beauty of installing an access control system in a church, synagogue, temple, or mosque is relative ease of use, as well as the flexibility it offers.

 An electronic access control system replaces the traditional lock and master key system.
 People are granted or denied access to restricted areas – offices, storage facilities or the day car area, using entry devices such a keypads, card readers or biometric scanners.